Beth Sholom Synagogue Addition and Renovation

 The proposed scope of work for the regeneration of the Synagogue facilities is a combination of renovations and additions in order to support new programs, as well as to improve the building’s ability to accommodate the day-to-day existing activities within the Synagogue.
 The main priorities for modernization and expansions to the facility include: a renovated worship space with a more welcoming feel, new clergy wing, significant additional multi-purpose space, improved administrative area and rejuvenated exterior façade of the building.

 One of the most pressing deficiencies prior to project commencement was the lack of dedicated space for community activities.
-With an understanding of these requirements, a new clergy and community wing was is being added top of the existing building on the south side.
+With an understanding of these requirements, a new clergy and community wing is being added top of the existing building on the south side.
 The additions are structured by a new double height gallery space.

 A major transformation to the facility will be a re-cladding of the exterior of the building.
 The gray stucco is currently in various states of disrepair.
 The re-cladding will be a striking combination of stone composite panels, curtain wall, bronze metal panels and bronze metal trims.
 The architectural themes from the north elevation carry through to the south elevation and were generated by the vertical rhythm of existing strained glass fenestrations.